gwDistSys20/gwDistSys20.github.io/index.md

 ## Announcements ##
 - This website is under construction!
 More details will be added soon.
 Check the [Syllabus](syllabus/) for more info.
 - Both sections 10 and 11 of CSCI 6421 will meet together *as one class*.
 You can register for either section with no difference.
 - *We will meet online using Blackboard Collaborate Ultra*.
+If we have problems with Blackboard, check here or on [Slack](https://join.slack.com/t/gwdistsys20/signup) for a backup plan!
 - If for some reason you want to attend class but you are not yet officially registered, you must contact Prof. Wood before the first class.
 - The course will use the Go programming language.
 Get ready to code!